jakamkon/eks-demos/README.md

     kubectl port-forward  --address 0.0.0.0 webapp1 8080:80
 ### Click on top right on triple bar and choose Traffic/Ports then Host1 port 8080

+## How do you access all pods?
+### Create a service that will be a single endpoint for pods
+    kubectl apply -f 1_simple-service.yaml
+    kubectl get svc service -o wide

+### Service will create an endpoint for each pod
+    kubectl get endpoints service -o yaml